How to Ferment Vegetables at Home: Complete Beginner's Guide

 - Wash, but gently: Rinse produce under cool water to remove dirt, grit, or obvious debris.
 Use a soft brush if needed for root vegetables.
 Avoid antibacterial soaps, harsh produce washes, or over-scrubbing

-Research published in Applied and Environmental Microbiology confirms that organically grown vegetables harbor more diverse beneficial bacterial communities compared to conventionally grown produce, including higher populations of naturally occurring Lactobacillus species essential for fermentation.⁵
+Research published in Applied and Environmental Microbiology confirms that organically grown vegetables harbor more diverse beneficial bacterial communities compared to conventionally grown produce, including higher populations of naturally occurring Lactobacillus species essential for fermentation.

 Tools of the Trade

 Fermentation doesn't demand fancy gear.
 People have been fermenting for thousands of years with nothing more than clay pots, salt, and vegetables.
 That said, modern tools can make the process easier, cleaner, and sometimes more fun.
-Here's what you need to know about the options.

 Jars